 - Working alongside City law firms who regularly recommend us to provide independent statutory advice to employees of their clients on employee shareholder matters.

 Sarah GlocklerPartner Employment

 Sarah qualified as a solicitor in 2002 and joined the firm in August 2012.
-She specialises in employment law.
+Sarah is Head of Teacher Stern’s Employment practice.

 Sarah advises a wide range of clients from large companies to senior executives on all aspects of employment law.
 These include advising companies on HR issues such as managing disciplinary and grievance procedures, redundancy advice, drafting contracts of employment and director’s service agreements, restrictive covenant advice, team moves and conducting employment tribunal and high court cases.

-She also advises senior executives on Employee Shareholder Schemes, managed exits and settlement agreements.
+She also advises senior executives on managed, exits settlement agreements and share schemes.